GlenTiki/glentiki.github.io/_posts/2016-06-01-final-year-project-finished.md

 I was nominated for an award for the best final year project from Sun Life, but unfortunately I didn't win it.

+And with that, I'm now finished college!
 That's all for that chapter of my life! :)

 I'll be starting with NearForm full time again soon.
 I'm excited to get back into the swing of things!